MarufSourav/CSC4110-Group5/GroupProject1/TaskList.md

 1. Front End

-    Markup language: HTML5 (CSS/ bootstrap style tags optional) -[x]
+    - [ ] Markup language: HTML5 (CSS/ bootstrap style tags optional)

-    A “homepage,” with three or four web links at the top; the next line is your team’s name, and any other pertinent information (i.e. team logo, memes) - [ ]
+    - [ ] A “homepage,” with three or four web links at the top; the next line is your team’s name, and any other pertinent information (i.e. team logo, memes)

-    Each page/link represents ONE of your group projects for the semester - [ ]
+    - [ ] Each page/link represents ONE of your group projects for the semester

-    The first webpage (or first link) is a link to this week’s “product,” as well as pertinent technical information - [ ]
+    - [ ] The first webpage (or first link) is a link to this week’s “product,” as well as pertinent technical information

 2. Application Coding